what is hair miniaturization

 • Women may notice widening parting as hair becomes less dense.

 • Hair miniaturization often leads to more hair fall.
-You may see many loose hairs on your pillow, in the shower drain, or when you brush your hair.
+You may see many lose hairs in the shower drain, on your pillow, or when you brush your hair.

 • Thinning of hair results in reduced volume.